 #sequence of numbers #from 10 to 19 for i in range(10, 20): print(i, end=",")

-step argument was optional the range function treat its value as 1 resulting in the 1 step interval gap between two adjacent numbers.
+argument was optional.
+The range function treats its value as 1, resulting in the 1 step interval gap between two adjacent numbers.

 range(start, end, step)

 Now let's also use the last

 argument and see how it can be helpful in code.
 When we pass all three arguments to the